waterlinked/waterlinked.github.io/docs/dvl/faq.md

 **Q4: Can we test/operate the DVL in air?**

-**A4:** It is possible to test and operate the DVL while out of the water for a short period of time, but the DVL will warm up relatively quickly, and if possible we recommend to avoid this.
+**A4:** You will **not** be able to get valid velocity measurements in air.
+It is possible to power the DVL while out of the water for a short period of time, but the DVL will warm up relatively quickly, and if possible we recommend to avoid this.

 A great setup to work with the DVL in a lab is to keep it submerged in a small bucket of water.